Pavan-1997/Azure_DevOps_Java_Docker/README.md

 # Azure DevOps Pipeline setup having tasks Maven-Push DockerHub and containerized the Java application

-In this project I have setup a Azure pipeline where the source code is fetched from my GitHub, Pipeline was setup having tasks for Maven, Push Artifact, Push Image to DockerHub where finally the applicaiton is docker containerized
+In this project I have set up a Azure pipeline where the source code is fetched from Azure Repos, Pipeline was set up having tasks for Maven, Push Artifact, and Push Image to DockerHub where finally the application is docker containerized

-The pipeline is executed on agent where I have made use of a EC2 Ubuntu machine to run the jobs.
+The pipeline is executed on an agent where I have made use of an EC2 Ubuntu machine to run the jobs.

-At the end ran the docker container in the Bash Script as a task in the pipeline and later accessed the application.
+In the end ran the docker container in the Bash Script as a task in the pipeline and later accessed the application.

 All the commands are documented in the CMD.txt file